taljuk01/edv_python_cloud_function/README.md

 Python project uploadable to GCP as a Cloud Function

-Further information on the below link (Spanish explanation) :
+Further information in the link below (Spanish explanation) :

 https://blog.escueladedatosvivos.ai/p/30d1238e-4a19-45da-9855-9a913bb02024/